wp-plugins/qwiz-online-quizzes-and-flashcards/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Qwiz lets you create quizzes and flashcard decks using simple shortcodes (such as "[q]" for a question) that you include in your page/post.
+Note: Version 2.20 fixes a problem with custom sizing that WordPress 4.01 introduced with at least one theme (Magazine Basic).

 == Description ==